Post-doctoral Fellow, Department of Psychiatry

 A highly competitive salary commensurate with qualifications and experience will be offered, in addition to annual leave and medical benefits.

 The University only accepts online application for the above post.
 Applicants should apply online and upload an up-to-date C.V.
-Review of applications will start as soon as possible and continue until December 31, 2020 (extended to March 31, 2021), or until the post is filled, whichever is earlier.
+Review of applications will start as soon as possible and continue until May 15, 2021, or until the post is filled, whichever is earlier.